aashishvasu/OpenComposite/README.md

 due to AppVeyor).
 If you have added or removed OpenVR headers this will cause Visual Studio to rebuild the project, otherwise it will only rebuild a couple of files which is very quick.

-Whenever you check out a new version of OpenOVR, you should run the configure script.
+Whenever you check out a new version of OpenComposite, you should run the configure script.
 If you don't, you're liable to get mysterious errors at both runtime and compiletime.

 (additionally the configure script can accept `clean` as an argument, which will make it delete all